nickcottrell/myfitnessdata/README.markdown

 status
 ------
-myfitnessdata is a work in progress; I'm using it as an exercise to learn Lisp so I imagine progress will be slow.
+myfitnessdata is a work in progress; I'm using it as an exercise to learn Common Lisp so I imagine progress will be slow.
 I will be posting to the MyFitnessPal discussion forum once it's complete and ready to use.

 licence
 -------